Langdon Lea

-Langdon "Biffy" Lea (May 11, 1874 – October 10, 1937) was an American football player and coach.
-He played college football at Princeton University, where he was selected as a first-team All-American at tackle three consecutive years, in 1893, 1894, and 1895.
-He later served as head football coach at the University of Michigan in 1900 and at Princeton in 1901.
+Langdon "Biffy" Lea (May 11, 1874 – October 10, 1937) was an American college football player and coach.
+He played football at Princeton University, where he was selected as a first-team All-American at tackle three consecutive years, in 1893, 1894, and 1895.
+Lea He later served as head football coach at the University of Michigan in 1900 and at Princeton in 1901, compiling a career coaching record of 16–3–2.
 Lea was inducted into the College Football Hall of Fame as a player in 1964.

-Biography
+Early life and playing career

 Lea graduated from St. Paul's School in the 1892, and entered the scientific department of Princeton University in the fall of 1892.
 He first became famous as a football player in 1893 when he played a brilliant game against Winters of Yale on Thanksgiving.
 He played tackle for Princeton and became recognized as one of the best tackles ever to play the game.
 He was selected as a first-team All-American in 1893, 1894 and 1895.

+Coaching career

 In 1899, Lea served as the unofficial head coach of the Princeton football team.
 In 1900, he was hired by the University of Michigan as its head football coach.
 A newspaper reported on expectations raised by his hiring at Michigan: